souravbose1991/shiny-home/README.md

 * hviAllZip: Historical home value data by zip code
 * models: Descriptions of forecasting algorithms employed

-## Copyright
-©John James, 2016

-## Contact
-Developer: John James john.james.sf@gmail.com

 ## Known Bugs
 When running the structural model for time series by maximum likelihood (StructTS) the application occasionally throws the following error:
 Error in optim(start, f, method = method, hessian = TRUE, ...) :    L-BFGS-B needs finite values of 'fn'

 ## Credits and Acknowledgements
+* John James for the contribution and development
 * Huge acknowledgement to Zillow Research for the data.
 * Ramnath Vaidyanathan  for a beautiful charting package
 * Joe Cheng for his active support in the githubsphere